vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

 Message Replaying
 ----------------------------------------

-.. admonition:: Note

-   Please note that the Message Replaying support is currently under development.
-   The configuration parsing is in place, but the replaying mechanism might not be functional, yet!

 Similar to the :ref:`sec:cfg-participant-tracing` configuration, two options must be set to configure message replaying.
 At least one trace source has to be defined in a *TraceSources* block of